-GEISHA WASHED PROCESS CUP OF EXCELLENCE COLOMBIA 2021
+GEISHA WASHED PROCESS CUP OF EXCELLENCE COLOMBIA 2021 (Backordered)

 Back in 2000 Don Pablo Guerrero was the first farmer to lead the coffee journey to the San Juan de Pasto in the Tangua region.
 Originally farming wheat and grains, Pablo and his family decided to flip the direction of the farm, first trying to grow fruits and then coffee.

 In the beginning, Pablo grew traditional coffee and after9 years he decided to jump int o the specialty coffee world, designing and building (he is an architect) the required facilty to process and pack his coffee.
 Along the way, he started with new varieties such as Geisha and Bourbon, while experimenting new fermentation techniques and natural process methods.